JustDani-1/ChemGridML/README.md

 ### Environment

-There are two possbile ways to created the conda environment needed:
+There are two possbile ways to created the conda environment:

 #### Option 1: Create environment from file